Darnella Frazier

 Darnella Frazier (born March 23, 2003) is an American woman who recorded the murder of George Floyd on May 25, 2020, posting her video on Facebook and Instagram.
 The video undermined the initial account of Floyd's death by the Minneapolis Police Department, and served as evidence leading to criminal charges against four police officers.
-Frazier testified during the trial, which ended with the conviction of Derek Chauvin on murder charges.
+Frazier testified during the trial, which ended with the conviction of Derek Chauvin on murder charges, and the convictions of the other three officers on manslaughter.
 She received a special award and citation from the Pulitzer Prize board in 2021.

 Early life

-Darnella Frazier was born and raised in Saint Paul and later attended Roosevelt High School in Minneapolis.
+Darnella Frazier was born and raised in Saint Paul, Minnesota, and attended Roosevelt High School in Minneapolis.
 She has several siblings.
 Described by her lawyer as a normal teenager "with a boyfriend and a job at the mall," Frazier was a high school junior at the time of Floyd's murder.